-Dark Roasted coffee beans are dark brown chocolate in color, sometimes almost black.
+Dark roasted coffee beans are dark brown chocolate in color, sometimes almost black.
 The coffee beans become soaked with oils and appear very oily on the surface.
-The coffee’s oils also shine in the cup of brewed coffee.
+The coffee's oils also glisten or shine in the cup of brewed coffee.

 Roasting's Effect on Coffee Acidity

 Dark Roasts often taste smoky-sweet or perhaps exhibit a bittersweet flavor, sometimes even burnt tasting and with little to no acidity (roasting coffee decreases acidity).

 The heavily caramelized sugars and compounds in a dark roast enable it to shine through in milk-based coffee and espresso drinks.
 This is why latte and macchiato style drinks at cafes and restaurants are made using espresso - the robust flavor is better able to cut through the dairy (or dairy-alternative) component.

 Synonyms for Dark Roast

 Dark roasts have many different names, depending on what country and culture you're in.
 Some of the more common ones are:

 - Black-Brown Roast